FENRlR/DesktopARONA/README.md

 ### - Translator
 Base : Python - ezTransWeb-omni

-There are some clumsy requriements for this.
+There are some clumsy requirements for this.
 Please refer to https://github.com/FENRlR/ezTransWeb-omni.

 ## Limitations